ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v20.md

 * VMware NSX for vSphere 6.3.4
 * VMware ESXi 6.5, Patch Release ESXi650-201710401-BG: Updates esx-base, esx-tboot, vsan and vsanhealth VIBs (2151061).
 For patch details, see [VMware vCenter Server Appliance Photon OS Security Patches](https://docs.vmware.com/en/VMware-vSphere/6.5/rn/vcenter-server-appliance-photonos-security-patches.html){:new_window}.

-**Note**: Existing instances (from releases V1.9 and earlier) cannot be upgraded to the component versions listed above.
+**Note**: Existing instances (from releases V1.9 and earlier) cannot be upgraded to the component versions in this list.

 For more information on components, see [Cloud Foundation overview](../sddc/sd_cloudfoundationoverview.html).